-In respect to questions 3 to 7, in terms of Section 17 of the Act, I can confirm that the information you seek is not held by Police Scotland.
+In respect of marked and partially marked vehicles I must advise that Police Scotland's fleet database is a live and dynamic system which is continually updated.
+As such, with reference to the years 2018, 2019, 2020, and 2021, I must advise that in terms of Section 17 of the Act, I can confirm that the information you seek is no longer held by Police Scotland.